 The imaging instrument at DanMAX has been designed to offer maximum flexibility across a wide spectrum of experimental types and modalities, accommodating a diverse range of samples and sample environments.
 To facilitate in situ and in operando measurements, the instrument offers a relatively high temporal resolution.
 Specifically, the DanMAX imaging instrument is engineered to execute a tomography scan in under one second, a feat achieved through a judicious compromise among factors like spatial resolution, dynamic range, signal-to-noise ratio, and temporal resolution.

-Installation and Experimental Capacity
+Experimental Capacity

 Detection System

 The DanMAX’s full field imaging system relies on an indirect X-ray to light conversion optical microscope system.
 In this setup, X-rays traverse the sample and hit a thin, transparent scintillator screen, thereby generating an image within the visible spectrum.
 This image is subsequently captured by an sCMOS camera.
 The microscope adopts a “white beam” geometry, with only the scintillator screen and a right-angle mirror intercepting the X-ray beam.
-All other optical components, including x5, x10, and x20 objectives, remain outside the beam to shield them from X-ray exposure.
+All other optical components, the x10, and x20 objectives, remain outside the beam to shield them from X-ray exposure.

 Camera Specifications